hzoo/hopeinsource.com/season-3/illich.md

 [44:24] **Madhu**: Continue this question about accessibility because colleagues of mine whose graduate students are developing an interest in Illich, will often ask me, what would you suggest as a starting point to enter Illich's unreadable work.

 [44:42] **Madhu**: I'm going to juxtapose two essays.
-My most favorite is To Hell With Good Intentions.
+My most favorite is *To Hell With Good Intentions*.
 It's one of my favorite essays, because my daughter-in-law was given that when she was going off to Latin America and she cannot forget that and neither can do gooders.

-[45:02] **Madhu**: My other favorite essay, A Declaration on Soil, which for me is pure poetry.
+[45:02] **Madhu**: My other favorite essay, *Declaration on Soil*, which for me is pure poetry.
 The latter is you have to know so much Illich to understand that.
-Not only so much, Illich so much Wendell Berry, so much guns, understand that Illich whereas to hell with good intentions gives the ordinary do gooder on the street a real punch in the stomach.
+Not only so much, Illich so much Wendell Berry, so much guns, understand that Illich whereas *To Hell With Good Intentions* gives the ordinary do gooder on the street a real punch in the stomach.

 [45:29] **Dana**: Then slap.

 [45:31] **Madhu**: If you were challenged to bring something of Ivan's writing as a doorway, as a portal that is not daunting, but seductive, attractive, simple, just as when he buries poems.
 What could you choose to offer your readers of convivial society?

-[45:55] **Michael**: When I've been asked that question, I've often actually, and maybe this has been too ambitious, but I've thought about Tools for Conviviality.
+[45:55] **Michael**: When I've been asked that question, I've often actually, and maybe this has been too ambitious, but I've thought about *Tools for Conviviality*.
 But I've been asked that question by the sorts of people that I, generally think, yeah, you can pick this up and you're going to be okay.

 [46:08] **Michael**: This is actually kind of derived from another conversation about the relative clarity and obscurity of the writing of Walter Ong and Marshall McLuhan who are often saying similar things, but many who found McLuhan impenetrable and Ong very clear and then in that conversation, I sort of suggested, well McLuhan's interviews are really accessible.